jjvanzon/Circular-Language-Spec/constructs-drafts/special-access.md

 ![](images/0.%20Special%20Access.018.png)

-But a clause does not have access to a clause that doesn’t encapsulate it.
+But a clause might not have access to a clause that doesn’t encapsulate it.

 ![](images/0.%20Special%20Access.019.png)